Givlucas/action/docs/framework.md

 1. Title - Action to be preformed
 2. Statement of action - Why of action
 3. Statement of inputs - other actions relied on
 4. Statement of specifications.
-What Attributes outputs of the action should have, does it rely on a previous action.
+What Attributes outputs of the action should have
 5. Statement of design - Precise directions on how the action will be done.
   Think methods from a lab.
   Sections: